 To learn more about ASD’s food security initiatives, check out our programs below!

-Climate change can impact the agricultural economy, by increasing costs and reducing yields.
+Climate change can impact the agricultural economy by increasing costs and reducing yields.
 Access to water for agriculture is expected to be reduced by 35% by 2040, with costs increasing nearly 5 times during that same time period.
 Livestock production is also expected to be reduced by 5-7% due to higher average temperatures.
+Click here for additional information on the economy of Appalachia.

 Since opening in 2000, the Appalachian Harvest Food Hub has assisted farmers in selling more than $27 MILLION of local produce to wholesale retailers.
 Adam Pendelton, Appalachian Harvest farmer, recounts: